nanoporetech/katuali/docs/faq.rst

 The :ref:`train_medaka` section has details on how to accomplish this.
 The standard config. file template should also act as a guide.

+**How do I use Katuali with a cluster?**

+The :ref:`using_cluster` section has details of how to use Snakemake's cluster capabilities.

 **Can you implement using X program for performing task Y?**

 Please feel free to make a feature request on `github <https://github.com/nanoporetech/katuali/issues>`_.